Serious question: Why did you build your website?

 - Industry — Content including white papers and case studies that define your expertise in the industry

 These content types begin showing content marketing benefits.
-Over time, you’ll gain valuable feedback and data from visitors and site analytics.
+Over time, you’ll gain valuable feedback and data from visitors and site analytics (hint: don’t forget to properly set up Google Analytics, as well as Google Search Console).
 It’s with this feedback that you can start making data-driven decisions.

 You could explore: